SPARTAN: Self-supervised Spatiotemporal Transformers Approach to Group Activity Recognition

 \section{SPARTAN}

-The proposed method aims to recognize a group activity in a given video without using person-bounding boxes or a detector.
+The proposed method aims to recognize a group activity in a given video in the absence of the ground-truth information like actor corresponding bounding boxes.
 The general architecture of our self-supervised training within the teacher-student framework for group activity recognition is illustrated in Fig. \ref{fig:framework}.
 Unlike the other contrastive learning methods, we process two clips from the same video by changing their spatial-temporal characteristics, which do not rely on the memory banks.
 The proposed loss formulation matches the features of the two dissimilar clips to impose consistency in motion and spatial changes in the same video.
 The proposed SPARTAN framework will be discussed further in the following sections.